 If you don’t know what your interest rates are on your loans, find those and add them to your budget.
 They’ll be critical as you pay down your debts.

 Next, consider tackling the highest-interest loan first.
 High-interest loans accumulate more interest over time, meaning you’re paying lots of money to the bank and very little is going to paying down the actual loan amount, or principal balance.
 Paying off your high-interest debts first can help you save money and pay off other loans more quickly in the future.
 You can also consolidate your student loans to get a lower interest rate.
+If you need help getting a loan or consolidating your debt, you can check out debt consolidation service like Freedom Debt Relief.

 3. Pay Off Your Smallest Loan First